 Can teachers resume filing grievances?

-No. The DOE and UFT have agreed that, at the moment, the regular contractual grievance process is temporarily on hold.
+The DOE and UFT have agreed that, at the moment, other contractual grievances are temporarily on hold.
 However, there are two processes that are currently in place and may be utilized by teachers/chapter leaders: (1) the Reorganization/Program Process and (2) the Paperwork and Operational Issues.
 UFT-represented employees should consult the grievance department at the UFT.